Cattle Preservation Laws in India: Key Acts, Court Orders & Judgments Protecting Cows and Livestock

 In India, the sight of a cow or bull wandering freely through bustling streets or quiet villages is deeply ingrained in our landscape and psyche.
 Far from being mere animals, these creatures hold a profound spiritual, historical, and cultural ...

-• Help Us Build a Comprehensive Database of Gaushalas in India
+• Unlocking India's Gaushala Network: Building Comprehensive Database of Gaushalas in India

-• Books & Resources on Cows and Their Importance: A Comprehensive Guide
+• Books & Resources on Cows and Their Importance: A Guide

 Cows have long been revered in various cultures and religions, and their protection is a topic of great importance.
 Here are some notable books on cows and their protection.
 1. Cow Care – International Society for Cow Protection (ISCOWP) Author: ...